 Some of the key controls of the company are those surrounding the financial processes of the company and the Board request a summary of all such financial controls to be documented each year in a document call the Directors Questionnaire.
 This document is signed by the SMT and is representation to the Board that the SMT have maintained a suitable financial control environment throughout the period, which supports the financial statements for that year.
 The Board also request the internal and external auditors to review the Directors Questionnaire, so to ensure the document is a true reflection of the control environment in place.

-At the end of the financial year COVID-19 became a key consideration for the Board, following the announcement by the UK Government of a UK 'lock down'.
-The Board established weekly reporting from NGN management, covering safety, operational performance and financial risk.
+During the financial year COVID-19 remained a key consideration for the Board, and so the Board established weekly reporting from NGN management during the early phases of the pandemic, covering safety, operational performance and financial risk.